James D. Hilly

 Areas of Practice

 Jim is a shareholder and a member of the Casualty Department concentrating his practice on fleet transportation litigation.
-He serves as co-chair of the Trucking and Transportation Litigation Practice Group.
+He served as co-chair of the Trucking and Transportation Litigation Practice Group.

 For over three decades of practice, Jim has focused his practice in the representation of self-insureds and insurers in complex tort and coverage litigation involving all types of common carrier and private transportation fleets, including interstate trucking, waste haulers, taxicab, shuttle and bus operators, loading dock matters, rental vehicle fleets, and paratransit and ambulance services.
 These have frequently involved issues of driver qualification records, hours of service and log violations, and driver supervision and training, as well as off dispatch and independent contractor issues.